ericdrejza/dice-roller/README.md

 3. Make sure Git is installed on your machine.
 4. Set up terminal settings so that shell path ends in bash.exe
 5. In terminal, if not already in project directory, cd into project.
-6. In terminal, run the command: git clone <Git Repo Project URL>
+6. In terminal, run the command: git clone "Git Repo Project URL"